-Meal and break periods will be taken only at the authorized posts (police personnel); will not be used to either begin or end a shift and is not cumulative.
-Police Department Dispatch personnel may leave the premises only when relieved by other Dispatch/Records personnel.
-When Dispatch personnel are relieved by the patrol supervisor (or designee) they shall remain on the premises and be available if an emergency arises.
+Meal and break periods will be taken only at the authorized locations (police personnel); will not be used to either begin or end a shift and are not cumulative.
+Police Department Reception Area personnel may leave the premises only when relieved by other personnel.